Your fertility means being able to start a pregnancy. For this to happen, a woman's egg needs to be fertilised by a man's sperm.

-The fluid or tissue that is removed is looked at under a microscope in a laboratory.
-Any sperm is removed, frozen and stored for future use.
+The fluid or tissue that is collected is looked at under a microscope in a laboratory.
+Any sperm are removed, frozen and stored for future use.

-This may be done before cancer treatment starts, or sometimes after treatment for men who have not had sperm stored.
+Sperm extraction can be done before cancer treatment starts.
+It can sometimes be done after treatment if you have not had sperm stored.

 Urinary sperm retrieval

-If you have retrograde ejaculation, you still produce sperm.
-But your sperm and semen go backwards into your bladder instead of out of your penis when you orgasm.
+If you have retrograde ejaculation, your sperm and semen go into the bladder instead of out of the penis when you orgasm.

-Sometimes doctors are still able to collect your sperm.
-You will be given a drink that makes your urine less harmful to your sperm.
+Sometimes specialists can collect the sperm from your urine (pee).
+They will give you a drink that makes your urine less harmful to your sperm.
 You will be asked to pass urine and then masturbate.
 After you ejaculate, you will have to pass urine again.
 The sperm is quickly collected from the urine, prepared and stored.